-All of the System's Fiscal Year 2016 costs were paid pursuant to continuing appropriations.
-The System did not have any outstanding invoices from Fiscal Year 2016 unpaid after the closure of the Fiscal Year 2016 lapse period on August 31, 2016.
+All of the System's Fiscal Year 2016 and Fiscal Year 2017 costs were paid pursuant to continuing appropriations / court orders or from nonappropriated funds.
+The System did not have any outstanding unpaid invoices from Fiscal Year 2016 or Fiscal year 2017 after the closure of the Fiscal Year 2016 Lapse Period on August 31, 2016, or the closure of the Fiscal Year 2017 lapse period on September 30, 2017, respectively.